sandiegojs/vanilla-browser-workshop/index.md

 ### Event Listener Parameter

-When we attach callback functions to events these functions are passed an event parameter.
+When we attach callback functions to events these functions are passed as an event argument.
 The type of event given will change depending on the type input device which triggered it.
 Since we are listening for a `click` event we will receive a [`MouseEvent`][mouse-event].

 ```
 function logEvent(evt) {